edgelearn/react_props/README.md

 ## Handling Null Props

-1. Add check of if (data) before accessing child attributes of data
+1. Add check of if (children) before accessing child prop of children

-2. Return null in render() if data doesn't exist
+2. Return children in render() if children exist, otherwise fall back to normal render

 ## Passing Multiple Props

-1. Use spread operator to pass multiple props from an object
+1. Use spread operator to get an object with all the other props except for children.

 ## Passing Children to Component

-1. Pass an instance of a Component to a child component
+1. Copy one of the Component.js files made before and render it within App.js and pass content as a child to it.

-2. Pass this.props.children to a Child component
+2. Use this.props.children inside Component.js to render the content.

 After you have completed all of the exercises, commit your changes with the following command: